Abdel-Raouf/algs4/README.md

 # algs4
-Unofficial Full exercise solutions for Algorithms, 4th edition textbook.
+Unofficial full exercise solutions for Algorithms, 4th edition textbook.

 ### Notes
 I will finish all the exercises in exercise number order.